cafeibit/Azure-Data-Engineering/readme.md

 ##  <h2 id="section12">Create production workloads on Azure Databricks with Azure Data Factory</h2>

 Azure Data Factory helps you create workflows that orchestrate data movement and transformation at scale.
 Integrate Azure Databricks into your production pipelines by calling notebooks and libraries.
+For example:

+  * Create an Azure Data Factory pipeline with a Databricks activity.
+  * Execute a Databricks notebook with a parameter.
+  * Retrieve and log a parameter passed back from the notebook.
+  * Monitor your Data Factory pipeline.

 * We can override the default language by specifying the language magic command %<language> at the beginning of a cell.
 The supported magic commands are: